Changes in the improved interface

 Previously, progress would be calculated by the percentage of the estimates completed against the total estimates.

-In the improved interface, we now display progress more visually — in a status breakdown bar, which displays issues grouped by status category:
+In the improved interface, you now have a visual progress bar, which displays issues grouped by status category:

-At the moment, the status breakdown only includes the details of the issues that are currently visible in the plan.
+At the moment, the progress bar only includes the details of the issues that are currently visible in the plan.
 This means that old releases may not have accurate information.

 Saving changes in Jira